hashcube/flurry/README.md

 	},
 ~~~

-To use Flurry logging in your game, import the flurry object:
+To use Flurry tracking in your game, import the flurry object:

 ~~~
 import plugins.flurry.flurry as flurry;
 ~~~

-Then send individual logs like this:
+Then send individual track events like this:

 ~~~
 flurry.track("myEvent", {